Lawmakers Are Far Apart On A New Coronavirus Relief Bill. Here Are 5 Sticking Points

 "It is alarming that the Trump administration is preventing the CDC from appearing before the committee at a time when its expertise and guidance is so critical to the health and safety of students, parents, and educators," Chairman Bobby Scott of Virginia said in a statement.

-The White House says Redfield has testified multiple times before Congress in the last few months.
+The White House says Redfield has testified multiple times before Congress in the past few months.

 5. Federal moratorium on evictions expires Friday: According to one survey, 30% of Americans missed housing payments at the beginning of June.

-Since the coronavirus pandemic hit, several states and the federal government banned evicting people.
+Since the coronavirus pandemic hit, several states and the federal government have banned evicting people.
 The federal eviction ban expires Friday.

 Sen. Kamala Harris, D-Calif, on the short list to be Biden's running mate, introduced a bill last week that would extend the ban a year and in that time, not allow landlords to raise rents or report missed payment to credit reporting agencies.
 A yearlong ban on rental evictions is in Democrats' coronavirus relief bill.